 Q: What do I need to get an assessment extension granted?

 Students will be asked to summarise the reason for requiring an extension, and to provide evidence.
-Given the current COVID-19 situation, students will not be required to provide medical evidence for requests of a medical nature.

 Q: What if I wish to query my assessment mark?